MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/android/androidx-migration.md

 > [!NOTE]
 > You must keep the references to the Support Library in your project.
 These are used to compile the application before the migration process inspects the resulting IL and transforms the dependencies.

 If AndroidX dependencies are detected that are not part of the project, a build error is reported that indicates which AndroidX packages are missing.
-An example build error:
+An example build error is shown below:

 ```
 Could not find 37 AndroidX assemblies, make sure to install the following NuGet packages: